A Concurrency-Optimal List-Based Set: Abstract

 \section{Abstract}

-Designing a highly concurrent data structure is an important challenge that is not easy to meet.
-As we show in this paper, even for a data structure as simple as a linked list used to implement the \emph{set} type, the most efficient algorithms known so far may reject correct concurrent schedules.
+Designing an efficient concurrent data structure is an important challenge that is not easy to meet.
+Intuitively, efficiency of an implementation is defined, in the first place, by its ability to process applied operations \emph{in parallel}, without using unnecessary synchronization.
+As we show in this paper, even for a data structure as simple as a linked list used to implement the \emph{set} type, the most efficient algorithms known so far are \emph{not concurrency-optimal}: they may reject correct concurrent schedules.

-We propose a new algorithm based on a versioned try-lock that we show to achieve \emph{optimal} concurrency: it only rejects concurrent schedules that violate correctness of the implemented type.
+We propose a new algorithm for the list-based set based on a \emph{value-aware try-lock} that we show to achieve \emph{optimal} concurrency: it only rejects concurrent schedules that violate correctness of the implemented set type.
 We show empirically that reaching optimality does not induce a significant overhead.
-In fact, our implementation of the optimal algorithm outperforms both the Lazy Linked List and the Harris-Michael state-of-the-art algorithms.
+In fact, our implementation of the concurrency-optimal algorithm outperforms both the Lazy Linked List and the Harris-Michael state-of-the-art algorithms.